ClojureBridgeLondon/workshop-content-gitbook/development-tools/leiningen.md

 choco install lein
 ```

-{% content "forth" %}
+{% content "windows" %}

-[GitBash](https://gitforwindows.org/) allows you to use the Linux `lein` script, which may have less issues when installing.
+> ####WARN::lein.bat method does not always work
+> We recommend using the GitBash approach for Windows

 Create a directory called `C:\Users\your-user-name\AppData\Local\Programs\Leiningen`

-Download the `lein` file and save it to the above directory
+[Download the `lein.bat` file](https://raw.githubusercontent.com/technomancy/leiningen/stable/bin/lein.bat) and save it to the above directory

 Open `Environment variables for your account` and add the directory to your path